 Excessive humidity and moisture leading to mold growth in schools and classrooms happens in older buildings or buildings that don’t get regular maintenance work done.
 Mold doesn’t often cause immediate health concerns, but with long term exposure, allergies can develop and asthma attacks can occur.

 Kids who are prone to asthma attacks are more likely to miss days of school and even be hospitalized due to mold in their schools.
-One student, a third grader from Connecticut, missed 10 days within just the first 3 weeks of returning to school after summer break.
+One student, a third-grader from Connecticut, missed 10 days within just the first 3 weeks of returning to school after summer break.
 It was later determined that the cause of the student’s illness was related to mold exposure in his classroom, provoking the allergy and asthma attacks.
-Feeling sick and lethargic at school, he was considerable more energetic and active once out of the classroom.
+Feeling sick and lethargic at school, he was considerably more energetic and active once out of the classroom.
 The same report detailing this student’s health concerns drew several other conclusions that air quality due to excess humidity and mold growth in schools directly impacts the students and teachers:

 Studies have estimated that a third or more of U.S. schools have mold, dust and other indoor air problems serious enough to provoke respiratory issues like asthma in students and teachers.
 A national survey of school nurses found that 40% knew children and staff adversely affected by indoor pollutants.Indoor air affects more than health.
 A growing body of research suggests students also perform better in schools with healthier air.
 If you get an unhealthy building, you’re not going to have a successful school.
 Asthma is the number one chronic illness that keeps kids out of school, and it’s growing.
 About one in 10 children in the United States now has asthma, which causes them to miss an average of four days of school a year, according to the Centers for Disease Control and Prevention.